 Board and Management Oversight

 Our participation in the political process reflects strict adherence to high ethical standards and Chesapeake’s core values of respect, integrity and trust.
 We prohibit the use of company funds for political expenditures or lobbying in any form on behalf of the company unless such expenditures or lobbying activities are made in compliance with all applicable laws and regulations and appropriately advance the business goals and interests of Chesapeake as determined by the CEO or the CEO’s designee.
-The Nominating, Governance and Social Responsibility Committee of the Board of Directors is responsible for overseeing Chesapeake’s political spending and lobbying activities as detailed in the committee’s charter.
+The Nominating, Governance and Social Responsibility Committee of the Board of Directors is responsible for overseeing Chesapeake’s political spending and lobbying activities.

 Chesapeake Political Action Committees